mctrl-io/mctrl/projects/radio.md

 :::

 ::: text
-## The Finished Product in Action
+## The Working Prototype

 &nbsp;

-You can find the code on [github](https://github.com/benedikt-mayer/nfcradio) along with installation instructions.
+You can find the code on [github](https://github.com/benedikt-mayer/nfcradio) available under the MIT license, along with installation instructions.

 &nbsp;

-We've also written a detailed instruction guide featured on [intructables](https://www.instructables.com/id/NFC-Timeline-Radio/).
+We've also written a popular instruction guide about the device featured on [intructables](https://www.instructables.com/id/NFC-Timeline-Radio/).

 &nbsp;

-It contains all the laser cutting files, part recommendations, fritzing sketches as well as a plethora of images of the construction processes.
+The guide contains all the laser cutting files, part recommendations, fritzing sketches as well as a plethora of images of the construction process.
 :::
 :::
 :::